Angel's Knock

-Angel's Knock (stylized in all caps) is the third studio album and first official Korean LP by South Korean girl group AOA.
-It was released on January 2, 2017, by FNC Entertainment and distributed by LOEN Entertainment through digital and physical platforms, It was their first Korean material since the release of Good Luck.
+Angel's Knock (stylized in all caps) is the third studio album and first official Korean regular album by South Korean girl group AOA.
+It was released on January 2, 2017, by FNC Entertainment and distributed by LOEN Entertainment through digital and physical platforms.
+It was their first Korean material since the release of Good Luck.

 Double lead singles, "Excuse Me" and "Bing Bing", which represent two distinctive concepts, were released and promoted simultaneously on the music programs during their comeback week.
 Korean versions of AOA's previous Japanese singles, "Give Me the Love" and "Oh Boy", are also included as tracks 8 and 9 respectively.
 "Excuse Me" charted at number 22 on the Gaon Digital Chart, while "Bing Bing" debuted and peaked at number 45.
 The album marked the group's first comeback after the departure of member Youkyung in October 2016.
 This also marks the final release with member Choa, who departed from the group on June 30, 2017.

-The album was a commercial success peaking at number 3 on the Gaon Album Chart.
+The album was a commercial success, peaking at number 3 on the Gaon Album Chart.
 It has sold 33,655 physical copies as of February 2017.